Academic Catalog

 ART 31900 Advanced Drawing: Selected Topics (LA)

 Content topics vary in order to engage students in advanced approaches to contemporary drawing.
 Students build on work developed in intermediate drawing classes, while establishing a more independent approach to their art production.
-May be repeated twice for a total of Prerequisites: Any ART 21xxx.
+May be repeated twice for a total of 12 credits.
+Prerequisites: Any ART 21xxx.
 (IRR)

 4 Credits